 In each of these markets there is significant potential to develop rail freight transport, either by shifting transport to rail from other modes (modal shift effect) or by developing overall transport volumes via the positive impact of transport improvements on regional economic development and trade (development and trade effect).

-The key difference between these two markets is that the first is determined to a large extent by economic development of the region along the corridor, i.e. both modal shift and development/trade effects play a role here.
-For long-distance transport, the modal shift effect dominates.
+The key difference between these two markets is that the first is determined to a large extent by economic development of the region along the corridor, i.e. both modal shift and

 9 Source: SŽ-Infrastruktura